-Diver alarms must be more restrictive than the global alarms (discussed in the Global Alarms section).

-While a global alarm applies to all divers, a diver alarm will apply to the selected diver only and can be set with more restriction.
+Diver alarms must be more restrictive than global alarms (discussed in the Global Alarms section).
+While a global alarm applies to all divers, a diver alarm will apply to the selected diver only and can be set with more restrictions.
 If invalid values are entered (i.e. less restrictive than global alarms), these fields will be highlighted in red when pressing the OK button and need to be fixed before the data will be saved.
-Diver alarms can be useful when a diver is not at optimal condition (recently dived, fatigued, dehydrated, etc.) and the Dive Master wants to watch this diver a little more closely.
+Diver alarms can be useful when a diver is not in optimal condition (recently dived, fatigued, dehydrated, etc.) and the Dive Master wants to watch this diver a little more closely.

-Diver Alarms: Jenny Smith Pressure Temperature ☐ Main Low Water Temp Min ☐ Remaining Air Time ■ Water Temp Max ---Depth Miscellaneous □ Acoustics Missed Queries Global: 164 Max Range Ascent Rate Ft/Min 📟 bar (725 PSI).
+For example, the default global alarm for Main Low Pressure is 50 bar (725 PSI).
 If this is satisfactory for the chosen diver, then nothing needs to be done.
 However, if you want to apply a little more restriction so the alarm is triggered sooner, you could set that diver alarm at 65 bar (943 PSI).
 This indicates that if that diver's tank pressure value drops to 943 PSI, the diver alarm will trigger.
 It is not until the diver's tank pressure value drops even further to 725 PSI that the global alarm will trigger, thus making the diver alarm a more restrictive early warning feature.